 Elder abuse is not necessarily just physical in nature.
 According to the Administration for Community Living (ACL), elder abuse includes intentional or negligent behavior that brings harm to an elderly person.
 There are various types of abuse and mistreatment seniors can experience in nursing homes, including:

 - Physical abuse: This could be any kind of force or action that causes bodily injury or pain, including battery and restraints, pinching, hitting, slapping, hair-pulling, and burning.

 - Emotional abuse: This could include verbal, emotional, and psychological abuse such as assaults, threats, coercion, harassment, isolation, humiliation, and intimidation.

 - Sexual abuse: This type of heinous abuse occurs when a caregiver inappropriately touches a resident who does not have the capacity to understand or consent.
 It includes fondling, exposure, intercourse, or any other sexual activity.

 - Neglect: Whether willful or passive, depriving a resident of their basic physical or emotional needs can constitute neglect.
 This can involve anything from failing to change bedsheets to refusing to administer appropriate medical care.

-What You Should Expect from a Duval County Nursing Home Abuse Attorney
+What You Should Expect From A Duval County Nursing Home Abuse Attorney

 No doubt you are already feeling considerable stress and concern if you suspect nursing home abuse has occurred.
-We have a passion for helping Jacksonville families with their legal matters during their difficult times.
+We have a passion for helping Jacksonville families with their legal matters during these difficult times.